jbocciadev/PP3_Diego_Santacarmen/README.md

 ![Responsive Mockup](/assets/media/pp3_diego_santacarmen_resp.PNG)

 ## The game
 The player is presented with the facts of the case and sent to the crime scene.
-There, they will have to interrogate the suspects and follow the clues to either make an arrest, or travel to the next location where they will gather further clues.
+There, they will have to interrogate the witnesses and follow the clues to either make an arrest, or travel to the next location where they will gather further clues.

 ## Features